 Benefits of Weighted Blankets for Autism

-Weighted blankets for children with autism work to calm the nervous system by inciting a boost in serotonin and dopamine.
-These are the chemicals in the body that are known to pick up mood and allow the autistic child's brain to manage sensory input so he or she may focus better.
-The increase in serotonin also boosts melatonin which is the hormone that encourages a better, more restful, sleep.
+Weighted blankets for children with autism work to calm the nervous system by inciting a boost of serotonin and dopamine.
+These are the chemicals in the body that are known to boost moods and allow the autistic child's brain to manage sensory input so he or she may focus better.
+The increase in serotonin also boosts melatonin, which is the hormone that encourages more restful sleep.

-With the calming effect of the entire body being hugged, the weighted blanket for autism is a wonderful drug-free addition for the treatment of ASD.
+Because of its calming effect, a weighted blanket is a wonderful drug-free addition for the treatment of ASD.

-The answer to do weighted blankets work for autism is certainly a yes they do.
+The answer to “do weighted blankets work for autism?” is certainly a “yes, they do.”
 A weighted blanket can help a child with ASD in several ways.
-From achieving better sleep and focus, to helping calm anxiety and meltdowns, a blanket that is weighted works to boost serotonin to help improve mood and reduce stress.
-This results in reducing meltdowns and better school performance.
+From achieving better sleep and focus to helping calm anxiety and meltdowns, a weighted blanket works to boost serotonin to help improve mood and reduce stress.
+This results in fewer meltdowns and better school performance.

 Achieve Better Sleep

-Of course, with the improved sleep that the weighted blanket affords so will improvement with the next day's activities and classroom performance.
-Beyond the sleep aid, a weighted blanket can improve focus and classroom performance with its deep touch pressure therapy.
+Of course, with improved sleep comes improvement in the next day's activities and classroom performance.
+Beyond the sleep aid, a weighted blanket can improve focus and classroom or work performance with its deep touch pressure therapy.

-The self-stimulatory fidgeting behavior, that many with autism show as a block to focusing, has also been seen to diminish with the aid of a weighted blanket.
+Some patients with ASD may find that they can focus and complete tasks better with a weighted blanket draped over them.
+The self-stimulatory fidgeting behavior that many people with autism have as a block to focusing may also diminish with the help of a weighted blanket.

 Calm Meltdown Frequency

-Though it may appear as just a normal temper tantrum, those who are autistic often have meltdowns because of stimuli around them that may be normal to others, but is overwhelming to one with ASD.
-Sensory overload from lights, sounds, noises, people and places can all incite a meltdown – or what others perceive as bad behavior.
-When a caregiver sees one with autism approaching a meltdown applying a weighted blanket can help provide the deep pressure therapy needed to calm and get the autistic child through the storm before full-blown tantrum type behavior occurs.
+Though it may appear as just a normal temper tantrum, those with ASD often have meltdowns because of stimuli around them that may be normal to others, but is overwhelming to them.
+Sensory overload from lights, sounds, noises, people and places can all incite a meltdown.

-Can weighted blanket help ease an autistic child to transition from one activity to another?
+Can a weighted blanket help a person with autism transition from one activity to another?

-As a result of sensory overload, children with autism can find it difficult to transition from one activity to another especially in the busy school setting, or going from school to home, or from play to bedtime.
-The deep pressure therapy that the blanket provides helps to calm anxiety and mood to help the child calm as he or she transitions to a new activity.
+As a result of sensory overload, people with autism can find it difficult to transition from one activity to another, especially in a busy school or work setting.
+The deep pressure therapy that a weighted blanket provides may help calm anxiety as a person with ASD transitions to a new activity.

 Will a weighted blanket help calm autistic with sensory processing disorder?

-Although not all who have ASD have sensory processing disorder, for those who do this can create a troublesome stress.
-Those with sensory processing disorder have difficulty with the brain understanding normal stimuli making sufferers oversensitive to things such as everyday sounds and smells.
-The weighted blanket will work as a hug to calm as a sensory input with the added weight.
+Although not everyone who has ASD has a sensory processing disorder and vice versa, some patients have both.
+Those with sensory processing disorder have difficulty understanding normal stimuli, making them oversensitive to things such as everyday sounds and smells.
+A weighted blanket may help calm this overstimulation by putting the body into “rest” mode.

 Can a weighted blanket supplement existing treatment plans?

-A weighted blanket is the perfect drug-free answer to calming one with autism either by itself for those who are high functioning or as a supplement to other treatment plans being used.
+A weighted blanket is the perfect drug-free answer to calming someone with autism and can be used on its own or as part of a larger treatment program.